Ayodhya: More pleas filed seeking review of verdict

 Dhavan, who represented Muslim parties in the Ram Janmabhoomi-Babri Masjid title dispute case, had on December 3 said he has been sacked from further appearance and is no longer involved in the plea for a review.

 "Just been sacked from the Babri case by AOR (Advocate on Record) Ejaz Maqbool who was representing the Jamiat.
 Have sent formal letter accepting the 'sacking' without demur.
-No longer involved in the review or the case," Dhavan had wrote on Facebook.
+No longer involved in the review or the case," Dhavan had written on Facebook.

 As Dhavan had later said he did not want to divide the Muslim parties, the AIMPLB had said on December 3 that it was hopeful that the veteran lawyer will represent the body when it files a review petition.